bioforensics/yeat/README.md

 ### Running YEAT with DRMAA

 To run YEAT with DRMAA, install DRMAA python bindings, set up environment variables, and append the following flags to the YEAT command.
-(Note: This have only been tested with SGE.)
+(Note: This have only been tested with SGE and SLURM.)

 ```
 # Install DRMAA python bindings
 conda install drmaa
-# Set environment variables
+# Set environment variables for SGE
 export DRMAA_LIBRARY_PATH=/usr/lib/libdrmaa.so.1.0
 export SGE_ROOT=/path/to/qsub/bin
 export SGE_CELL=default